jmrozanec/cron-utils/README.md

  * You can flag last field as optional!
  * Supports all cron special characters: * / , -
     * Non-standard characters L, W, LW, '?' and # are supported as well!
  * Print to locale specific human readable format (English, German, Korean and Spanish are fully supported.
-Dutch, French, Italian and Portuguese have basic support).
+Dutch, French, Italian, Portuguese and Russian have basic support).
  * Parse and Description process are decoupled: parse once and operate with the result!
  * Build cron expressions using CronBuilder:
     * no need to remember fields and constraints for each cron provider